The 6 Best Natural Hair Products for Curls and the Best Curly Method

 Best Curly Girl Method

-While the conditioner is in and while the hair is flipped over I scrunch, allowing the milky conditioner to drip down my arm a bit.
+While the conditioner is in and while the hair is flipped over I scrunch, allowing the milky conditioner to drip down my hand a bit.

 I personally leave the conditioner in so that it hydrates my full head until my next wash a week later but others rinse the conditioner out– it depends on you!
 I scrunch with the conditioner in then use a cream followed by a gel or jelly.